kunalkundu30/linear-regression-fundamentals/README.md

 # linear-regression-fundamentals

-The notebook 'linear regression.ipynb' visualizes key assumptions of linear regression.
+The notebook 'linear regression.ipynb' visualizes key assumptions of linear regression and how to check if they are valid.

 Assumptions for equalisation of MSE minimisation to MLE maximisation:

-1. Linearity:
+1. *Linearity*:
     There is linear relationship between features and target.
 This can be checked using:
     i.
 Scatter plot of features with target - There should be linear relationship. ii.
 Residual vs fitted plot - This is a scatter plot of errors with predicted values.
 The errors should be randomly distributed in this plot.
 If there is a pattern in the errors plot, it might indicate non-linearity or unequal error variances (violation of homoscedasticity).